evmos/testnets/olympus_mons/run.md

 sudo ufw allow from any to any port 26656 proto tcp
 ```

-_In production you would configure these firewall settings on your sentries only_
+_In production you would configure these firewall settings on your sentries only.
+See the [validator security section](https://evmos.dev/guides/validators/security.html) in the Evmos docs for information on making a secure validator set up with sentries._

 ## Conclusion